 Building a sense of community has been the theme behind many efforts of service.
 This idea falls in line with events I have coordinated to enhance the public's knowledge of horticultural practices.
-Since 2015, I have organized three gardening workshops at Lomax Hall (with help from colleagues) that brought 75-100 people to campus each time and three private pesticide certification trainings (with help from LSU AgCenter).
+Since 2016, I have organized three gardening workshops at Lomax Hall that brought 75-100 people to campus each time and two private pesticide certification trainings.
 In addition, I assisted with coordinating and hosting the Back to Your Roots conference on South Campus in 2019 which brought well known experts in sustainable agriculture from all over the country to speak to about 150-200 people in concurrent sessions over three days.
 In 2017, the Greenscape club I sponsor built four raised bed gardens for Pecan Villa, an assisted living facility in Ruston.
 The club bought the materials with their raised funds and assisted the residents with planting the garden that year.
+Over the last 18 months I have spent much time renovating the John D. Griffin Garden structures on South Campus into picnic, sitting, and study areas, which have proven to be valuable during the distancing required during the pandemic.
+Grants were funded to get new roofs, fencing, electrical upgrades, and concrete poured in the structure.
+I worked with a young man to re-build a bridge in the garden for an Eagle Scout project.